Reduce time to hire: 12 proven tactics

 Time to hire benchmarks

-According to SHRM’s Talent Acquisition benchmarking report, it takes an average of 36 days to fill a vacancy.
+According to SHRM’s Talent Acquisition benchmarking report, filling a vacancy takes an average of 36 days.

 This time is broken down as follows: